saucelabs/sauce-docs/docs/dev/glossary.md

 ### Tunnel Name

 The Sauce Connect Proxy test configuration option that allows you to assign a name to your tunnel(s), giving you more control and monitoring capability over the tunnel.
 If you launch a tunnel without naming it, your test traffic will default to running through that unnamed tunnel.
-More information: [Using Sauce Connect Tunnel Identifiers](/secure-connections/sauce-connect/setup-configuration/basic-setup/#using-tunnel-names).
+More information: [Using Tunnel Names](/secure-connections/sauce-connect/setup-configuration/basic-setup/#using-tunnel-names).

 See also: _[colliding tunnels](#colliding-tunnels)_.